geekrelief/gdnim/README.md

     - gcc, vcc, and tcc are supported
     - (see [Compiler notes](#compiler-notes) below for details on differences)

+## Tips ##
+ - If the godot app crashes, or your component gets into a weird state where it can't reload cleanly.
+Close the app and run `./build -m` to move the safe dll to the hot dll path and rerun the app.
+ - If the app is crashing when trying to reload, try force rebuilding the component `./build -f comp_name` or deleting the dll and rebuilding.
+- If all else fails, `./build cleanbuild` to rebuild the dlls from scratch.
+- Hot reloading makes use of components as sub-scenes.
+So the nativescript is attached to a node that isn't the root of a scene, when it gets reloaded, none of its children will be created.
+See `/app/scenes/main.tscn` and how it references the the other nodes from `/app/_tscn`.

 ## Project Structure ##
-Gdnim uses a customized build script and [a custom version of godot 3.2][godot 3.2 custom] merged with [godot 3.2 with gdnative unload] which unloads gdnative libraries when their resource is no longer referenced.
-It removes the dependency on nake and nimscript which can be buggy and limited.
+Gdnim uses a customized build script and [godot engine 3.2.4+] which unloads gdnative libraries when their resource is no longer referenced.
+It removes the dependency on nake and nimscript.
 Nimscript doesn't allow the use of exportc functions to check for file modification times.
 Gdnim also uses a custom version of the godot-nim bindings in the deps/godot directory, to begin future-proofing it for modern versions of nim (using GC ORC).

 ### Files and Folders ###
  - `/app`: This is the godot project folder.